 You may begin by walking a short distance every day and progressively increase the distance.
 Then, or in addition, increase the speed at which you exercise.
 If you try to go out and immediately start exercising the way athletes do, you’re going to hurt yourself.
 Start out gradually and slowly increase distance and or speed.
 Especially if you have a lot of extra weight, listen to how your body feels.
 It may take a month or more of diet and mild exercise before you are ready to go all out.
 If you don’t have much weight to lose, you may only need a couple weeks of mild exercise.
 Just listen to your body.

-Great Activities for an Intense C
+Great Activities for an Intense Cardio Workout

 There are a lot of things you can do for cardio exercise.
 Some are certainly more beneficial than others.
 Just remember, if you can get your heart rate up for at least a solid 15 minutes, it counts as cardio.

-A great choice, but not practical for everyone.
+Swimming is a great choice too, but not practical for everyone.
 For instance, when I swim laps it is really controlled drowning.
 Now this is good from a cardio exercise perspective because, although I don’t move fast or efficiently, I have to exert everything I have just to stay above water long enough to keep air in my lungs.
 On the other hand there are those like my wife that exert little effort and glide through the water like a dolphin.
 She has the technique down pat.
 For her, just swimming laps isn’t enough to get a really intense cardio workout because she is just too good at it.
 For it to be worth it for her, she would have to consciously swim at her highest level.

-These can be good, but not usually a great choice.
+Aerobics can be good, but not usually a great choice.
 Programs like p90x and Tae-Bo can be pretty intense, but oftentimes they are too focused on “having fun” or combining light strength training with light cardio.
 If you are going to do aerobics for your cardio workout, then you should be panting like it’s going out of style the whole time, and if you aren’t swimming in sweat by the time it’s over, you need a new instructor.
 Many a fat lady has done aerobics regularly and still managed to be a fat lady.

 Being a healthy person requires cardio exercise, there’s just no way around it.
 However, being intense and pushing yourself is essential to getting the best results.
 You can time yourself and try to get faster, change your exercise routine every few months, or reward yourself for hitting a certain goal in speed or distance; whatever you need to be sure that you don’t fall into a rut.
 Exercise is an essential part of being healthy, but doing the same thing the same way every time will only get you so far.